black-square/TagGame/README.md

 ## Features
 - Animations, sounds, particles, fonts, gui widgets and gui states
+- Each game object has its own logic and interacts with others units units only through abstract interface
 -	Distinguish between game logic (10 fps, grid based) and presentation (max fps) code.
 Deterministic logic is very useful when it comes to synchronizing it by the network
 -	Unit movement looks as if there is no logic grid under the hood.
 At the presentation level, unit moves